 Pre-Trade Limits Group

-As previously mentioned, PTLG is comprised of a single account or a group of accounts connected to the same User ID.
-A PTLG can therefore encompass the entire Order flow of a Participant or simply Orders submitted by a single account or a group of accounts.
+As previously mentioned, PTLG is comprised of a single account/user or a group of accounts/users connected to the same Firm.
+A PTLG can therefore encompass the entire Order flow of a Participant or simply Orders submitted by a single account/user or a group of accounts/users.
 A PTLG may only be connected to one User ID and an account may only be associated with one PTLG.
 PTLGs may consist of either accounts or User IDs, but not both.

+Sponsoring Participants (FCMs/Clearing Firms) also have the ability to create a Master Pre Trade Limit Group (MASTER_PTLG) for each Sponsored Participant.
+The limits set in the MASTER_PTLG will define the maximum cumulative consumption for all Users/Accounts of the Sponsored Participant and all PTLG’s relating to that Sponsored Participant.

+FCM and exchange users are the only ones who can create/edit/delete Master PTLG’s.
+Sponsored Participant PTR users can add/edit limits on one or several sub-groups (regular Pre-Trade Limit Groups - PTLG).

+The consumption of risk levels in the Sub-PTLGs can never exceed the consumption of the Master PTLG set by the Clearing Futures Participant.
+This means that the Clearing Futures Participant ultimately controls the total risk exposure of their customers, even though individual limits can be adjusted by Futures Participants.

+Only one Master PTLG can be added for a Sponsoring Participant and every Sponsored Participant.

 Active risk checks and their limits are configured per PTLG as described in the sections that follow.
 It is not possible to create and activate a PTLG intra-day nor is it possible to add or remove accounts from a PTLG intra-day (any intra-day change request will be held for overnight processing).